ece362-purdue/f2022-public-labs/lab-07/lab_07.md

 The strange `__attribute__((weak))` stanza declares these references to be weak symbols.
 That means that you can create your own functions with these names and prototypes, and standard library subroutines, such as `putchar()`, `getchar()`, and `printf()` will use them.

-If you look into the `main()` function after `#define STEP42`, it will first call the `setbuf()` functions turn off buffering.
+If you look into the `main()` function after `#define STEP42`, it will first call the `setbuf()` functions to turn off buffering.
 By default, the first call to a function like `printf()` or `fgets()` allocates an internal buffer to store 1024 characters before it releases anything.
 (It actually calls `malloc()` to create this buffer.)
 This buffering makes the system more efficient, but results in confusion about why the first 1023 characters printed are not seen.
 We turn off buffering to avoid those problems.
 Always make sure you make these three calls to `setbuf()` to ensure buffering is turned off when using standard I/O functions.

 You will find that the program prompts for you to enter a name, reads the name, (without echoing characters), you must use [Ctrl]-J to finish typing the name, and it prints and advances to a new line, but it doesn't set the cursor back to the beginning of the line.
 That's because it sends only a '\n' (newline) and not '\r' (carriage return).
 After that, the program echoes every character you type as it did in Step 4.1.
 This time, it is using `getchar()` and `putchar()` to handle characters.